• Skip to main content

 • You can use unsweetened flavored sparkling water, such as lime, orange or grapefruit.

-When ready to serve, transfer the syrup to glasses and top off with the sparkling water.
+When ready to serve, transfer the syrup to glasses and top off with sparkling water!

 Showing is a short glass of fresh cranberry orange mocktail that also has ice cubes and fresh cranberries.
 More orange and cranberries are seen in the background.